ifnesi/pydatagen/readme.md

   --sr-section SR_SECTION
-                        Section in the config file related to the Schema Registry (e.g. schema-registry) --silent              Do not display results on screen (not applicable to dry-run mode)
+                        Section in the config file related to the Schema Registry (e.g. schema-registry) --silent              Do not display results on screen (not applicable to dry-run mode) --jitter_pct JITTER_PCT
+                        Percentage of messages to be delayed (default is 0) --jitter_min_ms JITTER_MIN_MS
+                        Min message delay, but only applicable if jitter percentage is > 0 (default is 100 ms) --jitter_max_ms JITTER_MAX_MS
+                        Max message delay, but only applicable if jitter percentage is > 0 (default is 1000 ms)
   </span>
 ```